accuknox/help/docs/use-cases/cluster-misconfiguration-scanning.md

+---
+title: Cluster Misconfiguration Scanning
+description: AccuKnox empowers you to identify and remediate security misconfigurations within your Kubernetes clusters, ensuring that your applications and infrastructure are fully protected from potential threats.
+---

 # Cluster Misconfiguration Scanning

 Cyber attacks frequently occur due to security misconfigurations in applications and infrastructure.
 Preventing these vulnerabilities is crucial for maintaining a secure environment.
 AccuKnox empowers you to identify and remediate security misconfigurations within your Kubernetes clusters, ensuring that your applications and infrastructure are fully protected from potential threats.